 On top of which, in-cab refinement is far better than the VW’s, with a greater sense of solidity about the Custom’s whole structure.
 It feels genuinely quite premium inside.

 Overall, this is an impressive addition to the Transit Custom line-up.
-Crucially, the SelectShift automatic works very well; coupled to the most powerful engine in the range it’s arguably a touch too aggressive, but most importantly it is far more of an enhancement to the driving experience than it is a hindrance.
+The SelectShift automatic works well; coupled to the most powerful engine in the range it’s arguably a touch too aggressive, but importantly it is more of an enhancement to the driving experience than a hindrance.